Skip to Main Content

 British Produce, Global Technique

-The most productive way to understand Row on 5 is through the tension it resolves: exceptional British raw material meeting a technical vocabulary that draws from Japan and the Mediterranean.
+One productive way to understand Row on 5 is through the tension it resolves: notable British raw material meeting a technical vocabulary that draws from Japan and the Mediterranean.
 This is not a new formula in London fine dining, and the execution here is particularly direct about it.
 The kitchen, led by Metzger, takes Cornish turbot and deepens it with Albufera sauce and turbot liver: a French classical frame around British coastal produce, applied with the kind of precision that comes from cooking at altitude for a sustained period.

 That intersection of indigenous ingredient and imported method is where the 15-course menu, divided into three acts, does its clearest thinking.
 British produce tends to reward this approach, the seasons are distinct, the coastal and agricultural material is strong, and the produce has enough inherent character to carry technical elaboration without disappearing under it.
 What Metzger brings from his Dubai tenure, and from training within the Atherton network, is a sensibility that knows when to apply pressure and when to leave the ingredient alone.